zxkevinxz/ai-hero/courses/00-rag-project/05-naive-rag/notes.md

 Despite these limitations, naive RAG systems provide a proof of concept for integrating retrieval with generation.
 This lays the foundation for more sophisticated paradigms.

 https://arxiv.org/pdf/2501.09136

+---

+A model that can process long context doesn't necessarily use that context well.
+The longer the contacts the more likely the model is to focus on the wrong part of the context.
+Every extra context token incurs extra cost and has the potential to add extra latency.